TrueFiEng/Waffle/README.md

 });
 ```

-### Compile
+### Compiling
-To compile contracts type:
+To compile your smart contracts run:
 ```sh
 npx waffle
 ```

-To compile using a custom configuration file:
+To compile using a custom configuration file run:
 ```sh
 npx waffle config.json
 ```

-Example configuration file looks like this:
+Example configuration file looks like this (all fields optional):
 ```json
 {
   "sourcesPath": "./custom_contracts",